alaym3/DCPublicSafety/README.md

 Our project for Social data analysis and visualization (02806) is contained here.

-The full code is contained in ExplainerNotebook.ipynb.
+The full code can be found inside ExplainerNotebook.ipynb.
 All of the datasets referenced in the notebook are included.

 Final website: https://sites.google.com/view/peace-and-justice-in-dc/